FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/theatre/1975/1975-03-16-lena-zavaroni-at-the-london-palladium.md

 <div style="text-align:center;"><form action="/assets/pdf/1975-03-16 - Lena Zavaroni at the London Palladium.pdf" target="_blank"><input type="submit" value="Open PDF in new tab" /></form></div>

 **Note**
-* "Open PDF in new tab" is dependent on your own browser settings so may offer to download PDF instead of opening it or may open it in a new window.
+* "Open PDF in new tab" is dependent on your own browser settings so may offer to download the PDF instead of opening it or may open it in a new window.